 Invitations to Interview

 Invitations to interview will be offered by email soon after all applications are submitted.

-15 – 20 minute interviews for the coming fall semester will be held in late March or early April of the preceding spring semester.
+20 minute interviews via ZOOM for the coming fall semester will be held on April 16 and 17, 2020.

 Selections for each fall semester will be announced before registration for that fall semester’s classes.